Ghost Squad (TV series): Episodes

 The show was produced for three consecutive series.
 The Rank Organisation co-produced the first series, which was shot on 35 mm film.
 Subsequent series were made on videotape in a multi-camera television studio with filmed location inserts, with telerecordings being made for overseas sales.
-Series two survives complete in this form, but no complete episode survives from series three.
+Series two survives complete in this form, but no complete episode survives from series three when the show had been renamed as GS5.

-In most ITV regions the first ten episodes of the first series (actually episodes 1 to 9 plus episode 13, in random order) were shown from 9 September to 11 November 1961, the remaining three episodes (11, 10 and 12) being shown at the start of the second series, from 30 September to 14 October 1962, followed by the second series from 21 October 1962 to 27 April 1963 (though no episodes were shown on 4 November or 30 December).
+In most ITV regions the first ten episodes of the first series (actually episodes 1 to 9 plus episode 13, in random order) were shown from 9 September to 11 November 1961, the remaining three episodes (11, 10 and 12) being shown at the start of the second series, from 30 September to 14 October 1962, followed by the second series proper from 21 October 1962 to 27 April 1963 (though no episodes were shown on 4 November or 30 December).
+Other ITV regions, including TWW and Tyne Tees, showed the different seasons as 13, 26 and 13 episodes.